 “When LEI started, we were a core group of family and people who had already been working together.
 Our corporate culture just naturally “existed” and it was good.

-But after a significant growth in staff, we realized we have to work at this corporate culture thing, because not everyone knows what’s important to us as leaders.
-Lenee and I don’t have time to personally connect and touch every person on the team any more.
-That was eye-opening, and stimulated us to more formally establish our vision, mission and values.
+But after significant growth in staff, we realized we have to work at this corporate culture thing because not everyone knows what’s important to us as leaders.
+Lenee and I don’t have time to personally connect and touch every person on the team anymore.
+That was eye-opening and stimulated us to more formally establish our vision, mission, and values.
 This was an essential link to creating a performance-based culture.
 The key was not having it be “fuzzy” or subject to interpretation – but to define specific desired behaviors that represented our values.
 For example, “respect” is a value on almost any leader’s list, but we say exactly what it means at LEI.
 Our “Values” document has become an everyday part of how we reward people, correct performance, train, make decisions, and resolve conflict.
 As a result, problems are less personality-based.

 And now we are confident that when a new player comes on the team, we can spend an hour talking about the corporate culture and the values and what their role is in our mission of “Elevating What’s Expected” – and that means something to them.
 When that person goes into the field, he’s going to know what we expect right out of the gate.

 And, we need this kind of clarity if we want to compete.
 Like every other industry, construction is undergoing a major transformation, with greater sophistication of management and use of technology in construction, engineering, and architecture.
 We’re expected to be players on the digital front.
 Now, our top performers have to be good with clients, good at leading a team, good collaborators, as well as having great technical and technological skills.
 This is not an easy combination to cultivate.
 In a small business, every manager has to wear all hats.
 Our corporate culture and values are a common ground that every person can use to operate from a common message and spirit and ensure that permeates out to our customers.